What is Core Maths?

 Core Maths qualifications

-There are currently six different Core Maths qualifications; however, they don’t all include the words ‘Core Maths’ in their title, so it can be difficult to recognise them:
+There are currently four different Core Maths qualifications; however, they don’t all include the words ‘Core Maths’ in their title, so it can be difficult to recognise them:

 - AQA Level 3 Certificate Mathematical Studies